 - Plenty of room for error

-There are not many barriers to entry into the real estate industry, yet the largest problem for new agents is staying within the career.
+The real estate industry doesn’t have many barriers to entry.
+The largest problem for new agents is staying within the career.
 Most real estate agents leave the industry between the first and fifth years of their careers.
-These are the main mistakes that you want to avoid and some tips to stay within the industry.
+These are the main mistakes that you want to avoid.

 Mistakes To Avoid